New NFI Exam Format

 Where is NFI recognized?

-NFI Certification is already recognized as the basis for a specially license to install hearth products in a number of state country and municipal jurisdictions, including the State of Rhode Island, Newcastle Country, DE, the country of Lawrence, KS, the City of Lincoln, NE, the city of Salina, and Pitkin County, CO.
+NFI Certification is already recognized as the basis for a specially license to install hearth products in a number of state, county and municipal jurisdictions, including the States of Rhode Island, Oklahome, Iowa and New Jersey.
+There are local regulations in New Castle County, DE, the county of Lawrence, KS, the City of Lincoln, NE, the city of Salina, and Pitkin County, CO.
+The US EPA, NYSERDA in New York, and many wood stove change-out programs require NFI Certification to qualify for the financial incentives they offer.

 What does NFI certification mean?